Honshu: Minerals and fuels

-Honshu is home to a large portion of Japan's minimal mineral reserves along housing small deposits of oil and coal.
-Several coal deposits are also located in the northern part of the island, concentrated in Fukushima Prefecture and Niigata Prefecture, though Honshu's coal production is negligible in comparison to Hokkaido and Kyushu.
-Most of Japan's oil reserves are also located in northern Honshu, along the west coast, spanning Niigata, Yamagata and Akita Prefectures.
+Honshu is home to a large portion of Japan's minimal mineral reserves, including small oil and coal deposits.
+Several coal deposits are located in the northern part of the island, concentrated in Fukushima Prefecture and Niigata Prefecture, though Honshu's coal production is negligible in comparison to Hokkaido and Kyushu.
+Most of Japan's oil reserves are also located in northern Honshu, along the west coast, spanning Niigata, Yamagata, and Akita Prefectures.

-In terms of mineral resources, Honshu houses the majority of Japan's copper, lead, zinc and chromite.
-Smaller deposits of gold, silver, arsenic, sulphur and pyrite are also scattered across the island.
+Most of Japan's copper, lead, zinc and chromite is located on Honshu, along with smaller, scattered deposits of gold, silver, arsenic, sulfur and pyrite.

 Transportation

 The Tokaido Shinkansen, opened in 1964 between Tokyo and Shin-Ōsaka, is Japan's first high-speed rail line.
 It is the world's oldest high-speed rail line and one of the most heavily used.
-The San'yō Shinkansen, connects the two largest cities in western Japan, Shin-Osaka in Osaka with Hakata Station in Fukuoka.
+The San'yō Shinkansen connects stations in the two largest cities in western Japan, Shin-Osaka in Osaka with Hakata Station in Fukuoka.
 Both the Tokaido Shinkansen and the Sanyo Shinkansen help form a continuous high-speed railway through the Taiheiyō Belt megalopolis.

+The island is served by Japan's 4 major airports which are: